DimitrisTzalo/mye_042-treegram/README.md

 All sensitive interactions like photo and comment deletions are protected by user ownership verification.

 The UI leverages AJAX extensively for seamless user interactions without full page reloads.

+More imformations can be found in Report.pdf and Readme.pdf

+Modified for the undergraduate course MYE042 Internet Technologies (Department of Computer Science and Engineering, School of Engineering, University of Ioannina, Greece) by Stergios Anastasiadis.